15 Surprising Reasons To Visit Alaska in Winter

-There is something truly magical when you visit Alaska in winter while everything from the mountains to the spruce trees is blanketed with snow and it feels like you’re walking in a winter wonderland.
+There is something truly magical when you visit Alaska in winter while everything is blanketed with snow and it feels like you’re walking in a winter wonderland.

 However, I have to admit that winter in Alaska can be harsh with bone-chilling temperatures, freezing rain, and extended hours of darkness, but the only way to survive an Alaskan winter is to embrace the winter season!

-From winter festivals to chasing the Northern Lights, I’m going to share the best reasons to visit Alaska in winter.
+From winter festivals to chasing the Northern Lights, I’m going to share the best reasons to visit Alaska in winter and the best things to do in Alaska in December, January, and February.

-Planning a trip to Alaska?
-Start with my Alaska Travel Guide.
+Packing for a winter trip to Alaska?
+Here’s my Alaska Winter Packing List.

 1. Winter Photography